Donifide/CryptoBot/Jupyter/SuperTrend/README.md

 2. Trade Strategy Class
 3. Execution Class

+### What's Needed?

+Although our team is working very hard to get the fully user-friendly app deployed, there will still be plenty of time to test the bot on your own as we work through our goals and plans for the future.
+Feel free to fork, star, and/or watch for any of our updates here on GitHub.
+Here's what you'll currently need in order to execute the bot locally on your machine.
+(An introductory Python crash course probably wouldn't hurt.)
+If you do run, we seek your inputs, suggestions, and ideas that you can prove have a place in our code.
+Whether it's to help the bot run more efficiently or how we can better scale, your thoughts are welcome!
+This product is far from perfect, but with your support and growing interest we feel even more encouraged to get this out and running as smoothly as we can.
+Don't hesitate to contact us if there's anything we can do to help: contact@dascient.com

+1. Latest Python (3.9.7)
+2. Jupyter Notebook - Anaconda (mini-conda will certainly suffice)
+3. Binance.US crypto brokerage account.
+(API_KEY, API_SECRET)
+4.

 ### SuperTrend - Data :computer:

 This class will consist of a CCXT connection into Binance.US WebSocket interface that will feed live cryptocurrency data in the form of candle sticks; Open, High, Low, Close (OHLC).